 The contact for the group is Jackie Brett 07580 340 014.

 The Craft, Knit Aid and Patchwork groups are merging .
-They plan to meet at Rumbletums, Kimberley on the 3rd Thursday each month from 10.00 am – 12.00 noon.m
+They will meet at Rumbletums, Kimberley on the 2nd Wednesday from 1.00 – 2.30 pm and the 3rd Thursday from 10.00 am – 12.00 noon.

 With these crafts all meeting together, the members will be working on many different projects, allowing them to learn new skills by watching others.